DavyKn/math_magician/README.md

 ## Description

-> This is project is about setting up React using CRA
+> This is project is about setting up React using CRA, adding functionalities and making the calculator functional

 ## Here, are: